 - “Will I have to waste money paying some big-shot lawyer to do it for me?”

-If Kerry’s story sounds familiar or you’re just generally struggling to create a web design contract, then you’re in the right place.
-This post shows you how to create your own web design contract by highlighting only the essential elements you need to include.
+If Kerry’s story sounds familiar—or you’re just generally struggling to create a web design contract—then you’re in the right place.
+This post shows you, as freelance web designers, how to create your own web design contract by highlighting only the essential elements you need to include.
 All of these elements, when combined, form a neat web design contract template that requires minimal customization.

 The Key Elements of Any Decent Free Contract for Web Designers

-The essential elements of a web design contract include:
+The essential elements of a freelance contract for web designers include: